google/ExoPlayer/docs/analytics.md

 title: Analytics
 ---

+This documentation may be out-of-date.
+Please refer to the [documentation for the latest ExoPlayer release][] on developer.android.com.
+{:.info}

 ExoPlayer supports a wide range of playback analytics needs.
 Ultimately, analytics is about collecting, interpreting, aggregating and summarizing data from playbacks.
 This data can be used either on the device, for example for